 For some strange reason, beach communities just seem to attract the oddballs.
 Whether it’s Key West or South Beach, Santa Monica or the Jersey Shore, the beach serves as a cosmic magnet for derelicts and social misfits.
 It’s like we’ve congregated as close to the edge as we can possibly go without having to strap on scuba gear.

-30-A is no different.
+Scenic Highway 30A is no different.
 Ultra-conservatives, diehard liberals, artists, mullet fishermen, the super-affluent, the dirt poor, the devout, the agnostic.
-Though we may disagree on things like politics and religion (and bike paths uses), we all share the same wonderful place we call home.
+Though we may disagree on things like politics and religion (and bike path uses), we all share the same wonderful place we call home.

 And frankly, it’s pretty hard to tell who’s who, because we’re all wearing t-shirts and flip-flops, sucking down raw oysters and Bloody Marys at the bar.